Biography 2024.

 Born in Melbourne, Australia in 1958 Ashley Mackevicius discovered photography at the age of 15 while still in high school.
 This discovery proved to be a lifeline for the academically challenged son of Lithuanian migrants.
 With a darkroom set up in the laundry and a hunger to experiment and learn this new found ‘hobby’ soon overtook more mundane pursuits such as homework.

-In 1975 he enrolled at Prahran College of Arts majoring in photography, where he studied under such icon of Australia photography as Athol Shmith, Paul Cox and John Cato.
+In 1975 he enrolled at Prahran College of Arts majoring in photography, where he studied under such icons of Australia photography as Athol Shmith, Paul Cox and John Cato.

-Needing to make a living Ashley Mackevicius turned his skills to commercial photography where a career spanning 40 years blossomed.
+Needing to make a living Ashley Mackevicius turned his skills to commercial photography where a career spanning 50 years blossomed.
 Gaining numerous awards including ‘Australian Photographer of the Year’ his commercial work ran in parallel to his artistic work.
+Although he was using the same tools and materials he always tried to kept the two disciplines at arms length, arguing that although it was desirable for the artistic to influence the commercial work, the reverse was not.

-He now lives and works in the rural town of Moss Vale in the Southern Highlands with his wife Amanda and children Max and Eva.
+He now lives and works in the rural town of Robertson in the Southern Highlands with his wife Amanda and children Max and Eva.

 Born.
 2/5/1958.
 Melbourne.
 Australia.